 - The developer described the public reporting approach for this measure.
-For the consumer-facing website, the measure results are typically stratified by specialists versus primary care providers. - The Committee determined that the use and usability of this measure is.
+For the consumerfacing website, the measure results are typically stratified by specialists versus primary care providers. - The Committee determined that the use and usability of this measure is acceptable.

 This measure was identified by NQF staff as relating to measure NQF # 0710: Depression Remission at 12 Months.
-The Committee will discuss related measures on its January 8, 2015 post-comment call
+The Committee discussed related measures on its January 8, 2015 post-comment call

-Description: Adult patients age 18 and older with major depression or dysthymia and an initial PHQ-9 score > 9 who demonstrate remission at six months defined as a PHQ-9 score less than 5.
+- NQF #0710 Description: Adult patients age 18 and older with major depression or dysthymia and an initial PHQ-9 score > 9 who demonstrate remission at twelve months defined as a PHQ-9 score less than 5.
 This measure applies to both patients with newly diagnosed and existing depression whose current PHQ-9 score indicates a need for treatment.
-This measure additionally promotes ongoing contact between the patient and provider as patients who do not have a follow-up PHQ-9 score at six months (+/- 30 days) are also included in the denominator.
+This measure additionally promotes ongoing contact between the patient and provider as patients who do not have a follow-up PHQ-9 score at six months (+/- 30 days) are also included in the denominator. - The Committee agreed the measures do not need to be harmonized at this time.

 - Three commenters were generally in support of this measure, however, had a few concerns. - One of these commenter felt the two depression remission measures should be combined.
 The Standing Committee discussed the harmonization of the two depression remission measures and agreed with the developer there was a need for two measures. - Another commenter expressed concern with the utilization of the PHQ-9 tool.
 The developer's response was: We appreciate the general support of this measure as one that addresses an important gap in performance measurement.
 Follow-up for this patient population is a clinically important component in the successful treatment of depression.
 Depression is an isolating condition and patients are often the least capable of reaching out and making that connection on their own.
 As such, patients with missing PHQ-9 assessments in follow-up remain in the denominator and are not counted in the numerator, resulting in a numerator "miss."
-This approach to managing missing data further promotes ongoing contact between the patient and provider. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X; A-X - 8.
-Board of Directors Vote: Yes/No - 9.
-Appeals
+This approach to managing missing data further promotes ongoing contact between the patient and provider.

+7. Consensus Standards Approval Committee (CSAC) Review (February 19, 2015): Y-12; N-0; A-0 Decision: Approved for continued endorsement